natecostello/van_two_point_oh/blog/2022-10-16-additional-outlets/additional-outlets.md

 Because this is a standalone circuit, the outlet should be GFCI since it doesn't have an upstream GFCI already.
 We will use the same [GFCI outlet](https://www.amazon.com/gp/product/B013OVCIPG/) as the garage outlet on the other circuit.

-We will repurpose the vestigial wireing that powered the propane solenoid.
+We will repurpose the vestigial wiring that powered the propane solenoid/oven.

 Materials:
 Outlet box x1
 GFCI outlet x1

+10-20-2022
+Ordered All Outlet Materials